What is screen mirroring?

 General requirements

-Please note, alfacast app has some requirements for usage:
+Please note, alfacast app has some requirements to use the screen mirroring feature:

 • Support IPv4 networks only